wintermuted/blog/blogTopicIdeas.md

 - Building a Gundam model
 - Introduction to Extreme Programming
 - Code Retreats
-- Software Heirarchy of Needs
+- Software Hierarchy of Needs